pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 pwsafe uses Perl for some small build tasks. macOS already ships with Perl, which should suffice.

 ### Yubikey
 The last official packages published by Yubico, on their web site and via Homebrew, are known not to work on current macOS systems.
 (As of this writing, macOS 14.1.)
 The source must be retrieved from Github and compiled locally.
-The process used by the PasswordSafe release build is in the pwsafe source tree in the file pwsafe/.github/workflows/macos-latest.yml.
-If you don't want Yubikey support, the Xcode project file for PasswordSafe has a *Debug-no-yubi* configuration that is the same as Debug, but without reference to the Yubikey libraries.
+The process used by the Password Safe release build is in the pwsafe source tree in the file pwsafe/.github/workflows/macos-latest.yml.
+If you don't want Yubikey support, the Xcode project file for Password Safe has a *Debug-no-yubi* configuration that is the same as Debug, but without reference to the Yubikey libraries.
 Note, however, that the .dmg release package can only be made from a *Release* configuration build that does include Yubikey support.

 ## Universal Binaries